Soumya1299/Sem3-PE/README.md

 •	Here: TF_LITE_STATIC_MEMORY uses static memory allocation for TFLite Micro.

-Output of the tinyML model run on CY8CPROTO-063BLE board.
+Inference of the tinyML model is run on CY8CPROTO-063BLE board.
 COM-4 port and putty terminal is used to display the output communicated from PsoC to PC via UART.